Thursday 1 May 1941

 Churchill's secretary, John Colville, notes in his diary after a tour of the area that "Plymouth has been cruelly laid waste in the last fortnight."
 The Luftwaffe has attacked Plymouth for five nights running, but at least the attacks had lessened in severity as they continued.
 Now, it is Liverpool's turn.
 The War Cabinet minutes note that it is "disturbing" that "the Press had drawn attention to an unofficial nightly exodus from Plymouth into surrounding districts."
 The same pattern is likely to occur in Liverpool.

 The Luftwaffe combines the day and night fighter commands into a unified command structure, but FLAK units remain independently controlled by local air headquarters (Luftgaukommandos).
-Colonel Josef Kammhuber is in charge of coordinating FLAK, searchlight and radar units and is a genius at organization (though a bit shakier on overall military strategy) and is in the process of coordinating Reich air defenses into a unified structure later known as the Kammhuber Line.
+Colonel Josef Kammhuber is in charge of coordinating FLAK, searchlight and radar units and is a genius at creating an organization (though a bit shakier on overall military strategy).
+Kammhuber is in the process of coordinating Reich air defenses into a unified structure later known as the Kammhuber Line.
+This works fairly well under the circumstances that prevail during the early part of the war.

 RAF Bomber Command conducts a sweep off the Dutch coast with 22 planes, but there are no incidents.